Margaret FitzGibbon1

 William Harbord married, firstly, Mary Duck, daughter of Arthur Duck.1

-William Harbord held the office of Ambassador to Belgrade.1 He lived at Grafton Park, Northamptonshire, England.1
+He held the office of Ambassador to Belgrade.1 He lived at Grafton Park, Northamptonshire, EnglandG.1

 Child of William Harbord and Mary Duck